-- The population is predominantly rural, except in Paschim Bardhaman, which is an urban mining/industrial district. - Literacy rates range from 64% in Purulia to 79% in Paschim Medinipur with very low employment rates (only about 40% of the population is employed). - Agriculture is the main source of income, with paddy being the primary crop cultivated during the kharif (June to September) season. - Forest cover in the districts ranges from 3.5% in Birbhum to 29.4% in Jhargram.
+- The population is predominantly rural, except in Paschim Bardhaman, which is an urban mining/industrial district. - Literacy rates range from 64% in Purulia to 79% in Paschim Medinipur with very low employment rates (only about 40% of the population is employed).

+- Agriculture is the main source of income, with paddy being the primary crop cultivated during the kharif (June to September) season. - The districts have good irrigation coverage (ranging from 54% in Purulia to 88% in Birbhum), except for Jhargram which has less than 5% of area under irrigation.
+This has resulted in an average cropping intensity of 160% for the region. - Forest cover in the districts ranges from 3.5% in Birbhum to 29.4% in Jhargram.